loosewheel/lwcomputers/readme.txt

 	setting is changed.

 Robot's action delay (float)
-	Delay in seconds for a robot's action.
+	Delay (sleep) in seconds for a robot's action.
 Enforced minimum of 0.1 seconds.
 	Default: 0.2

 Robot's movement delay (float)
-	Delay in seconds for a robot's movement.
+	Delay (sleep) in seconds for a robot's movement.
 Enforced minimum of 0.1 seconds.
 	Default: 0.5